 - Add the glue to the bottom of the tray.

-- Lay the tile in the tray.
-Let dry for an hour or so.
+- Lay the glass tile in the tray.
+Let the glue dry completely.

 - Mix grout with water until it looks like brownie batter.
-It doesn’t take much.
+You’ll only need a small amount of grout.

 - Apply the grout mixture to the to tile.
 Popsicle sticks are great spreaders for this small project.

 - Smother the tile with grout.
 Be sure to fill in any holes.
-Wear disposable gloves for a neater manicure.
+Wear disposable gloves for less mess.

 - Let grout dry for a day or so.

-- Enjoy your new tiled glass serving tray.
+- Enjoy your new glass tile serving tray.

-- Fill the tray with home baked goodies and give to someone special.
+- Fill the glass tile serving tray with home baked goodies and give to someone special.

 - Instruct loved ones to deliver to your bedside with chocolate chip cookies.

-- Make one for every season or holiday.
+- Make a different glass tiled tray for every season or holiday.